 Originally, I planned to host images from all trading card games, and accordingly named the site TcgScans (scans is another term for card images), but I soon realized this would be too ambitious of an endeavor to see to even partial completion, and the site was rebranded and realigned as PkmnCards at the start of 2012.
 Pokémon cards would be the sole focus from then on.
 My heart has always been with the Pokémon TCG, anyway; I played competitively from 2004–2008, contributed to the Queendom deck that won Worlds in 2005, and founded SixPrizes in 2009.

-Despite all the fanfare prefacing its genesis, this website started simply.
-It allowed searches by only card name and exhibited a crude layout, but it gradually expanded in terms of complexity (as I became more adept at computer programming) to offer advanced searches, multiple archive displays, sorting options, and more.
+Despite all the prefacing fanfare, PkmnCards started simply.
+It allowed searches only by card name and exhibited a crude layout, but it gradually expanded in terms of complexity (as I became more adept at computer programming) to offer advanced searches, multiple archive displays, sorting options, and more.

 PkmnCards underwent a massive recoding process in February 2013 to mimic the outstanding Magic: The Gathering reference website, MagicCards.info, which set the foundation for much of the functionality you experience today.
 In 2015, the codebase was revised over two (or so) weeks to correct my most egregious coding errors in efforts to lessen the burden on the server, and in October 2018 it underwent another intensive, month-long audit to improve all aspects of the website, mostly notably those related to design, performance, engagement, and discovery.

 With that, my continual goal, as it has been from the beginning: I want for this to be the website to view Pokémon cards quickly, easily, and enjoyably.
 So far, so good.

 You can always reach me at: email@example.com